canonical/edgex-demos/virtual-device/README.md

 ```

 Made the following modification in `gadget.yml`:
 1. Under `volumes.pc.structure`, find the item with name `ubuntu-seed` and increase its size to `1500M`.
-This is to make sure our snap will fit in the image.
+This is to make sure our added snaps fit in the partition.
-2. Under `volumes.pc.structure` and only if planning to use an emulator: find the item with name `ubuntu-data` and increase its size to `2G`.
-This is to give sufficient writable storage.
-When flashing on actual hardware, this volume would automatically take the whole remaining space (NEED TO VERIFY).
+2. [Optional: if planning to use an emulator] Under `volumes.pc.structure`: find the item with name `ubuntu-data` and increase its size to `2G`.
+This is to give sufficient writable storage to upgrade snaps or install additional ones.
+When installing on actual hardware, this partition extends automatically to take the whole remaining space.
 3. Add the following at the top level:
   ```yml
   # Add default config options